 - Your child may develop dermographism - this is a condition in which you can 'write' on the skin with a blunt object.

-- The condition usually gets better as your child gets older and usually disappears by the time they reach their teens.
+- The condition usually gets better as your child becomes older and it usually disappears by the time they reach their teens.
 Rarely, an adult form can develop.

 Diffuse cutaneous mastocytosis